JordyKingz/jordykingz.github.io/index.md

 ### 2025 Goals

-Currently learning Rust and planning to build something cool with it!
+Currently learning Rust and this year I've built a OpenZeppelin Monitor inspired Solana Monitor to track program events and filter transactions thresholds in real-time.

 ## Projects I'm Proud Of